11/7/2024

 Ken Zee

 We see the manufacturer already pretty strong in Q3.
-We feel the post-election probably also keeping accelerating there.
-Also the other one, like carrier service provider is out of market.
-We feel finally see some growth after probably six quarters.
-And probably some other like retail, it's a pretty strong growth in 2001, 2002, 2021, 2022, almost like 100% growth.
-So I think that probably will be more getting the refresh in cycle, starting whether next year or 2026, because we see the number of units in that space registered being like goes through all these months, like four years.
-We probably more reach to the time to refresh now.
+We feel the post-election probably that's why we're also keeping accelerating there.
+Also, the other one like a carrier service provider is out of market.
+We feel finally see some growth after probably six quarter.
+And yeah, probably some other like a retail, like it's a pretty strong growth in 2001, 2002.
+2021-2022 almost like a hundred percent growth in that year.
+So I think that like that's probably will be most starting getting the refreshing cycle studying whether next year or 2026 because we see the number of a unit in that space registered been like goes throughout this last like four years.
+They probably more reach to the time to refresh now.

 speaker